johnnietse/software-specifications/README.md

 ### **Assignment 1**
 - **Topics**: Regular languages, finite automata, NFA/DFA conversions.
 - **Key Problems**:
-  - Problem 1: Design a finite automaton for a specific string set.
+  - Problem 6: Email validator using a state machine.
-  - Problem 6: Email validator using state machines.
+  - Problem 7: DFA simulator for strings where the difference between a's and b's is ≤ 3.
-  - Problem 8: FA simulator for string acceptance.
+  - Problem 8: Finite automaton (FA) simulator that checks if an input string is accepted by a given FA.

 ### **Assignment 2**
 - **Topics**: Context-free grammars, PDAs, Turing machines.